sckott/canadiana/README.md

 #> 1 Canada.
 Legislature.
 Legislative Assembly.
 Standing Committee on Railroads, Canals and Telegraph Lines., Proceedings of the Select Standing Committee on Railroads, Canals and Telegraph Lines ... .
 #> 2                                                                                                                                                                                    Railway journal .
 #> 3                                                                                                                                                                    The international railway guide .
-#> 4                                                                                                                                                               Canadian railway and steamboat guide .
+#> 4                                                                                                                                                                                       Railway life .
-#> 5                                                                                                                                    The Canada (monthly) general railway and steam navigation guide .
+#> 5                                                                                                                                                                    The railway and steamboat times .
-#> 6                                                                                                                                                                    The railway and steamboat times .
+#> 6                                                                                                                                                               Canadian railway and steamboat guide .
 #>   contributor
 #> 1      oocihm
 #> 2      oocihm